zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_tasks.rst

              }

    *stack_size*
-          This specifies the size of the task's stack, in bytes.
+          This specifies the size of the memory region used for the task's stack and for other execution context information, in bytes.

    *groups*
           This specifies the task groups the task belongs to.